Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 "...Yes."

-"Not completely stupid, then…" Daar gave another reverberating growl as he prowled around Uriigo, searching for any weakness.
+"Not completely stupid, then..."
+Daar gave another reverberating growl as he prowled around Uriigo, searching for any weakness.
 "It ain’t often I smell suicidal bravery so strong on somebody... which is *awful damn strange* ‘fer a Champion that ain’t *never* soldiered through any kind o’ combat, huh?"

 *That* was a vicious jab, and touched on some unflattering rumors that frequently provoked rage on Uriigo’s part.
 Anyone else would have found themselves scarred for life over that comment.
 Uriigo was a brownfur after all, and not a small one.
-But against *Daar…*
+But against *Daar...*

 What could he do but stand there and take it?